18th January, 2017

 Take the Umayyad Caliphate in Spain (aka.
 ‘Al-Andalus’) for instance.

-According to primary sources like the Mozarabic Chronicle of 754, the Islamic conquest of Spain by the Umayyad governor Musa bin Nusayr in the early eighth century, involved destroying whole cities, starving populations, “butchering youths and infants“, and taking women as sex slaves.
-The central motivating factor for the invasion was their Islamic religion.
+According to primary sources like the Mozarabic Chronicle of 754, the Muhammedan conquest of Spain by the Umayyad governor Musa bin Nusayr in the early eighth century, involved destroying whole cities, starving populations, “butchering youths and infants“, and taking women as sex slaves.
+The central motivating factor for the invasion was their Muhammedan religion.

 According to Associate Professor Darío Fernández-Morera, author of the new book ‘The Myth of the Andalusian Paradise‘, if you compare the condition of Christians in Al-Andalus to the condition of blacks in the American South under ‘Jim Crow’ laws, the blacks were living under “infinitely better” conditions.
 Yet leftists will decry ‘Jim Crow’ laws but exalt Al-Andalus as a cosmopolitan, multicultural paradise.